LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 * [Development Acceleration Through VS Code Remote Containers: An Introduction](https://stelligent.com/2020/03/20/development-acceleration-through-vs-code-remote-containers-an-introduction/) blog post.

-For any questions related to this article or RTSDK page, please use the Developer Community [Q&A Forum](https://community.developers.refinitiv.com/spaces/71/index.html).
+For any questions related to this article or the RTSDK page, please use the Developer Community [Q&A Forum](https://community.developers.refinitiv.com/spaces/71/index.html).